Recovering alcoholics in relationships

 “Selfishness – self-centeredness!
 That, we think is the root of our troubles” (BB p.
 62)

 I was certainly no exception, especially in relationships.

 It became clear that I had used women in the same way that I had used alcohol and drugs.
 Girlfriends were there to fix me and rescue me from my inner emptiness.
 They helped to relieve the loneliness and isolation of untreated alcoholism.
 Until I did the steps, all of my girlfriends were just my medication.
-Later on, I discovered that this was my codependency; just another aspect of the spiritual illness.
+Later on, I discovered that this was my codependency, just another aspect of my spiritual illness.